-For years, statistics have shown that rural black communities are experiencing high rates of food insufficiency and insecurity, despite the common misconception that they have access to an adequate amount of healthy food.
-The reality is that blacks who don’t live in urban centers often have less access to the food they need.
-For example, Holmes County in Mississippi, with an 83% African American population, has the highest rate of food insecurity in the nation.* Most of the work for food justice, however, is concentrated in the cities.
+For years, statistics have shown that rural black communities are experiencing high rates of food insufficiency and insecurity.
+The reality is that blacks who don’t live in urban centers often have less access to the healthy food they need.
+For example, Holmes County in Mississippi, with an 83% African American population, has the highest rate of food insecurity in the nation.* Most of the work for food justice, however, is concentrated in our cities.

 According to a 2008 study by The Southern Rural Development Center, not only are African American and Hispanic households more likely than Whites to be food insecure and hungry, but African Americans in rural communities are especially vulnerable.
 The study is based on data from the USDA and survey of the Alabama Black Belt.
 Since then, the severity of food insufficiency and insecurity in these communities has not diminished.

 DC-based Food Research and Action Center (FRAC) reports that 25.1% of black non-Hispanic households experienced food insecurity in 2011, nearly double the national average of 14.5%.
 Additionally, rural households experienced a rate of 15.4% that same year.
 The rate increased to 20% for rural households with children.
 Feeding America puts the current rate of food insecurity for rural households at 15.5%.
 From state to state, variances in the rates of food hardship are observed, with Southern states struggling particularly.
 In June, BET reported, “Of the 104 U.S. counties with a majority Black population, 92 percent of them have food insecurity.
 Most of these counties are concentrated in Southern states such as Mississippi, Alabama, Virginia, Georgia and Louisiana.”